High Demand, High Reward – Preparing the Next Generation of Medical Assistants

 Available at its Rolla (evening) and Union (day) locations, the medical assistant program trains competent professionals to meet the needs of an ever-expanding allied health field.
 It combines both formal education and practical experience to help participants master the complex body of knowledge and specialized skills necessary for a successful career.
 Students can pursue an associate’s degree or a one-year certificate.

-The East Central College Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of Medical Assisting Education Review Board.
+The East Central College Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board.